GoogleCloudPlatform/software-delivery-workshop/labs/hydrating-with-kustomize/README.md

 In this example, you will create a `shared-kustomize` folder and resources which will be included by all applications and regardless of which environment they're deployed.

-1. Creating the shared-kustomize folder
+1. Create the shared-kustomize folder

 ```
 mkdir shared-kustomize